March 24th is officially Flatmate’s Day and Tuberculosis Day.

 Did you know that on this day in 1837, black citizens were given the right to vote in Canada?
 Unfortunately, racial discrimination meant their exercising of this right was initially impeded.

-Keep reading for more facts about March 24
+Keep reading for more fun & interesting facts about March 24th in history!

-560 people dressed as ghosts to get a world record for the largest gathering of people dressed as ghosts.
+Five hundred and sixty people dressed as ghosts, to get a world record for the largest gathering of people dressed as ghosts.

 Craig David was appointed as Goodwill Ambassador against tuberculosis (TB) by the World Health Organization.